SeifGaml/NewsApplication/README.md

 | **Jetpack**         | Jetpack is a suite of libraries, tools, and architectural guidance that simplifies app development.
 It includes libraries like Room, Hilt, Paging, and Data Binding. |
 | **Glide**           | Glide is an image loading and caching framework for Android that allows you to load images from the web or local storage with minimal setup.                      |

-## Contributions:
-Feel free to fork the repository and contribute by submitting pull requests.
-If you find any bugs or have feature suggestions, don't hesitate to open an issue.

-Don't forget to star the project if you like it! ❤️ == ⭐